Smith-VidaurreLab/Smith-VidaurreLab.github.io/_pages/opportunities.md

 These forms are not the equivalent of an official job application, and are instead designed to help me assess whether you will be a good fit for the lab.
 If so, then I will be in touch by email to schedule a follow-up conversation.

-- Graduate Students: Prospective graduate students should fill out this [form] (https://docs.google.com/forms/d/e/1FAIpQLScmgjFPe7GDSIPEpwFFuOgPnFHcyeJmLi1B3qTgQe1ZI_-CEg/viewform?usp=sf_link).
+- Graduate Students: Prospective graduate students should fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLScmgjFPe7GDSIPEpwFFuOgPnFHcyeJmLi1B3qTgQe1ZI_-CEg/viewform?usp=sf_link).
 I’m excited to work with incoming graduate students who are interested in applying to competitive fellowships.

 - Postdoctoral Researchers: I aim to recruit a postdoctoral researcher in 2025 or 2026.
-However, if you are interested in applying for an independent postdoctoral fellowship to work in my lab, please fill out this [form] (https://docs.google.com/forms/d/e/1FAIpQLSdgjG2ddw_2uj-cRzWo-k1hnV1xx8i_A-EZYY9RAmT7Cibwkw/viewform?usp=sf_link).
+However, if you are interested in applying for an independent postdoctoral fellowship to work in my lab, please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSdgjG2ddw_2uj-cRzWo-k1hnV1xx8i_A-EZYY9RAmT7Cibwkw/viewform?usp=sf_link).

-- Undergraduate Students: More info is coming soon!
-I am interested in supporting students who want to learn more about behavioral experiments and data analysis with captive birds, as well as computational methods.
+- Undergraduate Students: Prospective undergraduate students should fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSelA-QDQE3f5-b8pZqnydE78nUmxblld3r6TchTpP7EkxufYw/viewform?usp=sf_link) so that Dr. Smith-Vidaurre can evaluate your interest and projects that are available for new students.